Demystifying the College Application Process

 Step 1: Self-Reflection and Goal Setting: Beginning Early in A High School Career

-Before diving into the application process, it is essential for high school seniors to engage in self-examination and goal setting.
-Take the time to explore your interests, strengths, and aspirations.
-Reflect on the type of college environment that would best suit your needs, academic goals, and personal preferences.
-Consider your long-term career objectives and how different colleges can help you achieve them.
+Before diving into the college admissions process, it is essential for high school seniors to engage in self-reflection and goal-setting.
+They should take time to explore their interests, strengths, and aspirations.
+Also, students need to reflect on the type of college environment that would best suit their needs, academic goals, and personal preferences.
+Consider long-term career objectives and how different colleges can help students achieve them.

-Identifying your operating manual by focusing on your intrinsic motivators, core values, and characteristics is an enormous benefit when you engage in writing your personal statement.
-You are setting the stage for the admissions officers to truly get to know what makes you tick.
+Identifying your student’s operating manual by focusing on their intrinsic motivators, core values, and characteristics is an enormous benefit when they engage in writing their personal statement.
+They are setting the stage for the admissions officers to truly get to know what makes them tick.
+Setting a goal and working backward to achieve it makes it so much easier to accomplish one’s intended objective.

 Step 2: Research and Build a College List: 10th and 11th Grades

-Once you have a better understanding of yourself and your goals, it's time to research and build a college list.
-Explore different colleges and universities, through virtual tours and campus visits if possible.
+Once your student has a better understanding of themself and their goals, it's time to research and build a college list.
+Explore different colleges and universities through research platforms like Big Future and take virtual tours followed by in-person campus visits.

-Research specific academic programs, extracurricular activities, campus culture, and financial aid options.
-Consider factors such as location, size, and the overall fit of the institution.
-Aim for a balanced list that includes stretch, target, and likely (especially if they are financially viable) schools.
+Research specific academic programs, extracurricular activities, financial aid options, and college fit and selection factors.
+Consider things like location, size, and the overall feel of the campus.
+Aim for a balanced list that includes stretch, target, and likely schools, especially those that are financially viable or offer strong scholarships.

 Step 3: Standardized Testing and Test Preparation: 10th - 12th Grades

-Standardized tests like the SAT and ACT play a significant role in college admissions for many institutions.
-Determine which tests are required or recommended by the colleges on your list and create a study plan.
-Consider using study guides, practice tests, or even a test prep course or tutor if needed.
-Start early to allow ample time for preparation and multiple attempts if necessary.
+Standardized testing, like the SAT and ACT, plays a significant role in college admissions for many institutions.
+Determine which tests are required or recommended by the colleges on your student’s list and create a test preparation strategy.
+Consider using study guides, practice tests, Khan Academy (free SAT prep), or even a test prep course or tutor if needed.
+Start early to allow time for preparation and multiple attempts if necessary.

-For example, if you have finished Algebra 1, Geometry, and Algebra 2 by Sophomore year then consider taking a diagnostic and study over the summer to test in late summer or early fall if you are ready.
-If you are enrolled in Algebra 2 during Junior year, then we suggest waiting to test until you have had the majority of the math curriculum (March or April).
-Either way, you have plenty of time to test and retest and can then decide how to use your scores in the application process.
+For example, if your student has finished Algebra 1, Geometry, and Algebra 2 by their Sophomore year, then consider taking a diagnostic and studying over the summer to test in late summer or early fall.
+If enrolled in Algebra 2 during Junior year, then testing in March or April may be more effective.
+Either way, plan for SAT and ACT preparation to keep options open.

 Step 4: Gather Application Materials - June of 11th Grade

-As you approach your senior year, it's important to gather the necessary application materials.
-You can begin working on your personal statement once AP and IP tests have concluded so you can focus on eliciting a reflective response.
-It will also be important to put in a request for your high school transcript including 11th grade coursework and GPA as well as build a resume that includes all of your activities, jobs, volunteerism, and academic highlights.
+As your student approaches senior year, it's important to gather the necessary application materials.
+Begin working on the personal statement once AP and IP tests have concluded to elicit a reflective response.
+It will also be important to put in a request for the high school transcript, including 11th-grade coursework and GPA, as well as build a resume that includes all activities, jobs, volunteerism, and academic highlights.

-Finally, you will want to work on identifying your top 10 activities (see our Brag Sheet Post on how to gather this information) for the Common App and begin preparing for the supplemental essays.
+Finally, your student will want to work on identifying their top 10 activities (see our Brag Sheet Post on how to gather this information) for the Common App and begin preparing for the supplemental essays.

-Before the school year ends you want to reach out to teachers (preferably two) or mentors (preferably one) who can write strong letters of recommendation on your behalf.
-By starting in June of 11th grade, you will allow yourself enough time for revisions and edits.
+Before the school year ends, students should reach out to teachers (preferably two) or mentors (preferably one) who can write strong letters of recommendation on their behalf.

-Many colleges utilize the Common Application or Coalition applications, which make the process streamlined.
-You can start your Common Application prior to August 1st, just stick to the column marked Common App and enter in your key information, after August 1st the app “rolls over” or opens up for your class which will generate deadlines for your year.
-In the Common App tab, all of the information you fill out will stay in the app and auto populate whereas college specific information will be lost.
+Many colleges utilize the Common Application or Coalition applications, which help streamline the college application process.
+It is possible to start the Common Application before August 1st, just stick to the column marked Common App and enter key information.
+After August 1st, the app “rolls over” or opens up for the student’s class, which will generate deadlines for the year.
+In the Common App tab, all of the information will stay in the app and auto-populate, whereas college-specific information will be lost.

-When you are in the Common App Tab fill out Profile, Family, Education (wait until you get your senior course roster to fill out Current Year Courses), Testing (only if you want every college to see your scores), and Activities once they have been edited.
-It's best to work on these in a Google Doc first where you practice filling out the fields, edit, and then copy them into the application.
+When in the Common App Tab, fill out Profile, Family, Education (have your student wait until they get the senior course roster to fill out Current Year Courses), Testing (only if they want every college to see their scores), and Activities once they have been edited.
+It's best to work on these in a Google Doc first, where they practice filling out the fields, edit, and then copy them into the application.

-Hold off on writing your college essay in the application, instead write your essay in a Google Document, edit, and then when you are absolutely ready place the latest version of your essay into the application.
+Hold off on writing the college essay in the application; instead, write your essay in a Google Document, edit, and then, when your student is ready, place the latest version of the essay into the application.

 Common App | College Application Process